terriyu/pyladiessf/README.md

 Now switch back to the GitHub website and visit your pyladiessf repository.
 You should see all the latest changes that you pushed from your computer to your repo.

 Now let's submit a pull request to the upstream project.
-Click the button Pull Request.
-You will be redirected to the upstream repo, and an issue will be generated.
-This notifies by email the repo owner that a change is waiting to be merged.
+Click the button Pull Request, then complete and submit the form.
+You will be redirected to the upstream repo, and an issue and pull request will be generated automatically.
+This notifies by email the repo owner that a change is waiting to be merged, and you will be notified by email of any status change or comments.

 Git workflow on GitHub: create a new branch
 -------------------------------------------